Jiff21/qa/functional/README.md

 * Useful documentation about selenium and webdriver can be found [here](http://selenium-python.readthedocs.io/) (don't miss the webdriver part [here](http://selenium-python.readthedocs.io/api.html#locate-elements-by)) I find the better than the [Selenium documentation](http://www.seleniumhq.org/docs/) but you should check that out as well.
 For Behave I suggest [behave integration](http://behave.readthedocs.io/en/latest/tutorial.html), [behave features](https://pythonhosted.org/behave/gherkin.html#given-when-then-and-but), and beware they hide really important stuff in the appendix.

-* To stop getting Python Permission prompts on Chromedriver launch follow these [instructions](http://bd808.com/blog/2013/10/21/creating-a-self-signed-code-certificate-for-xcode/) to create a certificate.
+* On Mac if keep Python Permission prompts when you launch Chromedriver, follow these [instructions](http://bd808.com/blog/2013/10/21/creating-a-self-signed-code-certificate-for-xcode/) to create a certificate.
 Run `. env/bin/activate` once and then stop it to get in the virtual env.
 It should now say `(env)` on Terminal command line, then run this command, replacing *NAME* with the name of the certificate you created.
 ```
 codesign -s NAME -f `which python`
 ```

-* You may need to change the install gitlab-ci file or makefile for the server environment to a linux or other OS, e.g.:
+* Note, if you keep this for a while and keep updating your local browser eventually the browser may no longer work with the chromedriver you originally installed.
+You can update them with.
 ```
 . qa/utilities/driver_update/geckodriver.sh
 . qa/utilities/driver_update/chromedriver.sh
 ```

-* I can't promise I will keep it up to date but I have a login to google Behave Step in qa/functional/steps/login.
+* I can't promise I will keep it up to date but I have a login to Google Behave Step in qa/functional/steps/login that mimicks a human login.
 It is dependent on setting up environmental variables. pass in the name of the account, e.g. `editor`.
 You then need to import the step into the tests named stepfile or common, e.g. `from qa.functional.features.steps.login import LoginPage`.
 But the IAP setup mentioned in the main readme is definitely a better option if you are using chrome and chrome emulator only.

 * HTML should be validated to make sure it functions.
 I have an [example using python](https://github.com/Jiff21/Notes/blob/master/test/behave/features/steps/best_practices.py), but this should ideally be done with a [gulp](https://www.npmjs.com/package/gulp-html-validator) or [grunt](https://www.npmjs.com/package/grunt-html-validation) task.

 * If you want to use a Selenium Grid, like `headless_chrome` browser.py option uses, you need to also copy down selenium and run a hub and a node before running the test:
 ##### Install